gitter-badger/admin-docs/docs/source/installation.rst

 .. figure:: _static/Configure_Tomcat_Windows_en.png
     :align: center
     :scale: 70%

-    This is the Tomcat configuration dialog.
+    The Java tab of the Tomcat configuration dialog

 The tab Java offers the possibility to set the options and define the memory pool (minimum and maximum RAM usage).
 Fill in the values for Xms and Xmx into the fields for memory pool and add the other options to the text area labeled as Java Options.